How Much Does Post-Construction Cleaning Cost? [2025 Data]

 • Do as much of the work yourself as you can.
 If you have the time and don’t mind getting your hands dirty, you can potentially save hundreds by doing some of the cleaning yourself.

 • See if your contractor will include cleaning services.
-Make sure you understand what—if any—cleaning services your contractor is going to include, and consider asking them to work in cleaning costs.
+Make sure you understand what—if any—cleaning services your contractor is going to include and consider asking them to work in cleaning costs.
 Since they’re already on-site and doing other work, they may charge less than a standalone cleaning professional.

 • Hire a general cleaner.
 Instead of hiring window cleaners, carpet cleaners, and an HVAC technician separately to clean up, hire a general cleaner.
-They’ll typically charge less in total and can address everything at once.
+They’ll normally charge less in total and can address everything at once.

 How Angi Gets Its Cost Data